BrandonJohnGrenier/rora/README.md

     # Removes a starting hand from the deck
     starting_hand = StartingHand.new "AS, KS"
     deck.remove starting_hand

+    # Removes all spades from the deck
+    deck.remove_all Suit::SPADE

+    # Removes all cards aside from spades
+    deck.retain_all Suit::SPADE

+    # Removes all kings from the deck
+    deck.remove_all Rank::KING

+    # Removes all cards aside from kings
+    deck.retain_all Rank::KING

 ### Inspecting the Deck
 You can query the deck to determine whether it contains a specific card or at least one card in a group.